texfaq/texfaq.github.io/FAQ-tex-books.md

   University Press, 1999, ISBN-10 1-57586-011-2, paperback
   ISBN-10 1-57586-010-4).

-and in late 2000, a ''Millennium Boxed Set'' of all
+and in late 2000, a "Millennium Boxed Set" of all
-5 volumes of Knuth's ''Computers and Typesetting'' series (about TeX and MetaFont) was published by Addison Wesley:
+5 volumes of Knuth's "Computers and Typesetting" series (about TeX and MetaFont) was published by Addison Wesley:

 - Computers & Typesetting, Volumes A&ndash;E Boxed Set by Donald Knuth